opwvhk/avro-conversions/CONTRIBUTING.md

   arbitrary, but ensure parsed values fit comfortably).
 * Strings are treated as string unless a supported format property is present.
 The formats `date`, `date-time` and `time` are parsed according to ISO 8601.

+***ADR 7***

+Limitless non-integer numbers will be coerced to Avro `double` to encourage the use of primitive types (in Avro, decimal types are logical types on a byte array).
+Reason is that larger numbers and extremely precise numbers are extremely uncommon.